As IT evolves alongside both the physical and – now more common – digital workplace, so too does the IT infrastructure that sustains it.

 Software

 Software, on the other hand, refers to the applications or programs that manage or are otherwise brought to life by the hardware.
 It can include the Operating System (OS), Customer Relationship Management (CRM), Content Management Systems (CMS), Enterprise Resource Planning (ERM), or various web servers.
-The OS is arguably one of the most important and is widely recognized as it connects and manages all physical resources.
+Operating systems are arguably the most important as they connect and manage all physical resources.

 Networking